NaokiStark/TelegramPHP-webhook/README.md

 # TelegramPHP-webhook
-Webhook for telegram in PHP
+Webhook example for Telegram in PHP

+- Only works on https